JoshuaOpolko/joshuaopolko.github.io/_posts/2020-07-13-stormland-vive-knuckles-oculus-revive.md

 <img src="../assets/img/Oculus-connect-your-headset-skip-this.png" class="img-responsive" alt="Skip Setup" width="1000">

-For Vive setups you will not be setting up the controllers.
+For our installation we will not be setting up controllers.
+This is because we're not using Oculus controllers.
 The hardware setup step is left incomplete indefinitely.
+Revive must hook into the hardware interface somehow so we leave the setup incomplete at this stage.

 Proceed to the next step.